Coma112/CCode/README.md

 # Last commit 💯

+- I created a report command.
+- I fixed the command problem.
-- I updated the gradle.
+- I added a command to give permission to the code for the player.

 # Server Status ✅